Zylern/Smali-Helper/README.md

 # Smali Helper
-A simple android app which will help you to learn Smali Opcodes.\n The codes used in this app belongs to *Virtuos Ten Studio* and i will take no credit for their content.
+A simple android app which will help you to learn Smali Opcodes.

+The codes used in this app belongs to *Virtuos Ten Studio* and i will take no credit for their content.

 ## Screenshots